benpate/digit/README.md

 [![Build Status](http://img.shields.io/travis/benpate/digit.svg?style=flat-square)](https://travis-ci.org/benpate/digit)
 [![Codecov](https://img.shields.io/codecov/c/github/benpate/digit.svg?style=flat-square)](https://codecov.io/gh/benpate/digit)

-This is a personal experiment to explore Activity Streams.
+This is a personal experiment to explore the WebFinger protocol.
 This library is BRAND NEW, and is not ready for use **by anyone**, for **any reason**, at **any time**.
 Check out https://github.com/go-fed for a library that's ready for prime time.

 This library (will eventually) helps you create responses to WebFinger queries to your server.
 It provides a simple, chainable API that makes it easy to build resource responses that will serialize into the correct format for webfinger queries.